dbt1/neutrino-settings-generator/README.en.md

 - Build failures → inspect logs (`Actions → run → job → step`).
 Fix lint/test failures locally using `make lint test`.

 German guidance is mirrored in `README.de.md`.

+## Troubleshooting

+- **Why are my lists empty?** Verify that (1) the upstream source is reachable (`git`/`http` adapters honour ETag caching and host allowlists), (2) `lamedb` or `lamedb5` files exist and parse without errors, (3) bouquets reference actual services after deduplication, and (4) the minimum thresholds are met.
+Re-run with `--verbose` to inspect per-stage counts and consult the generated `qa_report.md`.
+- **Stale source warning (`stale: true` in metadata)** → the fetched timestamp exceeded the default 120-day window.
+Either refresh the upstream data or re-run with `--include-stale` (not recommended for releases).
+- **Duplicate service identities reported** → review the deduplication preview inside `qa_report.md` and adjust source priorities if the incorrect variant was selected.

 ## Repository Layout